-- Bleed the brake line (see Brake Line Bleeding). - Check the brake for good braking power, no brake drag, and no fluid leakage.
+- Bleed the brake line (see Brake Line Bleeding in this chapter). - Check the brake for good braking power, no brake drag, and no fluid leakage.

 Front Master Cylinder Disassembly

 Refer to the Master Cylinder Rubber Parts Replacement in the Periodic Maintenance chapter.